aleontiev/adbc/docs/zql.md

 It is possible to create many schematic elements at once by passing an array of objects to `create`.
 Each element in this array is expected to match one of the above.

-PreQL will automatically normalize the query into a minimum number of DDL statements necessary to execute the intent on the given backend.
+ZQL will automatically normalize the query into a minimum number of DDL statements necessary to execute the intent on the given backend.
 For example, creating two columns on the same table will produce a single ALTER TABLE statement for most backends (unless they do not support it)

-PreQL:
+ZQL:
 ```
 {
     "create": [{